 Keywords

-Accessibility, IoT, Persons with Disabilities, Universal Design [TBA]
+Accessibility, IoT, Persons with Disabilities, Universal Design

 Introduction

 This Recommendation is to provide accessibility requirements of IoT applications and services.
 Existing accessibility standards were mostly developed through specific technology or specific service platforms.
 This recommendation complements existing recommendations specifically defined for certain platforms in case when such platforms are applied as a part of IoT applications and services.